skip to content

 2x 1G/10G SFP+

-2x 10G
+2x 10G No longer available

-10G-12 C3850-12XS 10x 1G/10G SFP+ 2x 10G
+10G-12 C3850-12XS 10x 1G/10G SFP+ 2x 10G Replaced by C9500-16X model

-10G-24 C3850-24XS 22x 1G/10G SFP+ 2x 10G
+10G-24 C3850-24XS 22x 1G/10G SFP+ 2x 10G Replaced by C9500-24Y4C model

-S10G-12 2x C3850-12XS 14x (= 2x 7x) 1G/10G SFP+ 2x 10G
+S10G-12 2x C3850-12XS 14x (= 2 switches x 7x) 1G/10G SFP+ 2x 10G (= 1x from each switch) Replaced by C9500-16X model

 The 1G-24C option is largely analogous to the previous generation PoP switches, the Cisco Catalyst 3560G-24PS, installed in 2008.
 The other options are for institutions requiring a 10GE connection to the UDN backbone:

-• The 10G-4 option provides 44x RJ45 copper ports with PoE+ for institutions who wish to retain some copper edge device connectivity on the PoP, as well as 2x 1G/10G SFP+ downlinks to an institutional network.
+• (Deprecated.)
+The 10G-4 option provides 44x RJ45 copper ports with PoE+ for institutions who wish to retain some copper edge device connectivity on the PoP, as well as 2x 1G/10G SFP+ downlinks to an institutional network.
 Note that, due to technical limitations of the Catalyst 3850 range, this needs to be a 48-port switch to support the 4x 10G module required to provide 2x 10G uplinks and 2x 10G downlinks.

 • The 10G-12 and 10G-24 options provide 10x and 22x 1/10G SFP+ downlinks respectively, to institutional switches, allowing it to be used as an aggregation switch for the core of an institutional network.